ethornbury/my-node-example/README.md

 	$ npm install express --save

-	$ npm install mysql --save // as I am using a mysql DB
+	$ npm install mysql --save  //as I am using a mysql DB

 	$ npm install jade //to use jade in your app

-	$ npm install body-parser
+	$ npm install body-parser --save

 	$ npm install node.date-time  //so I can use a timestamp in the log file

 	$ npm install connect-flash